 Method of administration

-Tysabri 150 mg solution for injection in pre-filled syringe should be administered by a healthcare professional via subcutaneous (SC) injection only.
+Tysabri 150 mg solution for injection in pre-filled syringe is for subcutaneous (SC) injection only.
 It is not intended for intravenous (IV) infusion.

-Injections of two pre-filled syringes should be administered (total dose 300 mg), one after the other without significant delay.
+Two pre-filled syringes should be administered (total dose 300 mg), one after the other without significant delay.
 The second injection should be administered no later than 30 minutes after the first injection.

-The sites for subcutaneous injection are the thigh, abdomen, or the posterior aspect of the upper arm.
+The sites for subcutaneous injection are the thigh, abdomen (at least 6 cm away from the navel), or the posterior aspect of the upper arm (the latter only in case of injection by a healthcare professional or a caregiver).
 The injection should not be made into an area of the body where the skin is irritated, reddened, bruised, infected, or scarred in any way.
 When removing the syringe from the injection site, the plunger should be let go of while pulling the needle straight out.
 Letting go of the plunger will allow the needle guard to cover the needle.
 The second injection should be more than 3 cm away from the first injection location (see instructions for administration at the end of the package leaflet).

-Natalizumab naïve patients should be observed during the injection and for 1 hour after for signs and symptoms of injection reactions including hypersensitivity for the first 6 natalizumab doses.
-For patients currently receiving natalizumab and who have already received at least 6 doses, regardless of the route of natalizumab administration used for the first 6 doses, the 1-hour post-injection observation time for subsequent subcutaneous injections may be reduced or removed according to clinical judgement if the patients have not experienced any injection/infusion reactions.
+Natalizumab naïve patients should be observed during the injection and for 1 hour after for signs and symptoms of injection reactions including hypersensitivity for the first six natalizumab doses.
+For patients currently receiving natalizumab and who have already received at least six doses, regardless of the route of natalizumab administration used for the first six doses, the 1-hour post-injection observation time for subsequent subcutaneous injections may be reduced or removed according to clinical judgement if the patients have not experienced any injection/infusion reactions.

+Administration outside the clinical setting (OCS)

-Natalizumab injections administered by a healthcare professional outside a clinical setting (e.g. at home) may be considered for patients who have previously tolerated at least 6 doses of natalizumab well, i.e. who have not experienced hypersensitivity reactions.
+Natalizumab injections administered by a healthcare professional outside a clinical setting (e.g. at home) may be considered for patients who have previously tolerated at least six doses of natalizumab well, i.e. who have not experienced hypersensitivity reactions.
 The decision for a patient to receive injections outside a clinical setting should be made after evaluation and recommendation by the specialised physician.
 Healthcare professionals should be vigilant for the early signs and symptoms of PML (see section 4.4 for further information on PML and educational guidance).

+Self-administration or administration by a caregiver

+Self-administration by the patient or administration by a caregiver may be considered for patients who have previously tolerated at least six doses of natalizumab well, i.e. who have not experienced hypersensitivity reactions.
+The decision should be made after evaluation and recommendation by the specialised physician.

+Patients or caregivers must administer at least two doses via SC route (two injections each) under the guidance of a healthcare professional.
+They must be instructed to read the patient alert card and review the Pre-Administration Checklist prior to each dose.
+Patients or caregivers must be advised to remain vigilant for the early signs and symptoms of PML (see section 4.4 for further information on PML and educational guidance) and, if a hypersensitivity reaction occurs, to stop administration and seek medical attention immediately.

+After a treatment gap of 3 months or more, the six subsequent doses must be administered under the supervision of a healthcare professional because of the concern for hypersensitivity reaction.

 4.3 Contraindications